wBeckettHills/pdal_tutorial/tutorial/C_Python_Functions.md

 from cloudrunner.multi.runtile_classify import runtile_classify
 ```

-The imported function can now available to be run:
+The imported function is now available to be run:
 ```
 runtile_classify(las_tile_path)
 ```